ChrisYoxall/go.learning/readme.md

     - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
 Functions with recievers are referred to as methods.

-    - Create interfaces (groups of methods).
-Types that implement all interface methods have implemented the interface and can be referred to using the interface (polymorphism).
+    - Create interfaces.
+Interfaces are collections of the signature of methods or other interfaces.
+Types that implement everything in the interface have implemented the interface and can be referred to using the interface (polymorphism).